 This engine is certified to operate on unleaded gasoline.
-Before operation, gasoline must be mixed with a good quality 2-cycle air-cooled engine oil.
-We recommend Poulan/Weed Eater brand oil.
-If you do not use this oil, use a good quality 2-cycle air-cooled oil designed to be mixed at a ratio of 40:1.
-A 40:1 ratio is obtained by mixing 3.2 onces of oil with 1 gallon of unleaded gasoline.
-Included with this saw is a 3.2 ounce container of Poulan/Weed Eater brand oil.
+Before operation, gasoline must be mixed with a good quality synthetic 2-cycle air-cooled engine oil designed to be mixed at a ratio of 40:1.
+Poulan/Weed Eater brand synthetic oil is recommended.
+A 40:1 ratio is obtained by mixing 3.2 ounces of oil with 1 gallon of unleaded gasoline.
+Included with this saw is a 3.2 ounce container of Poulan/Weed Eater brand synthetic oil.
 Pour the entire contents of this container into 1 gallon of gasoline to achieve the proper fuel mixture.